April 12: Anniversary of the First Human Space Flight

 By the way, the ISS is also one of the brightest objects in the night sky.
 You can spot it even with the naked eye.
 See our video tutorial and find the station in the sky with the help of Star Walk 2.

 China completed the construction of the Tiangong (“Sky Palace”) space station.
 It has three modules: the Tianhe core module ("Harmony of the Heavens"), which provides living space for astronauts, and two laboratory modules — Wentian ("Questioning the Heavens") and Mengtian ("Dreaming of the Heavens").
 The station aims to provide opportunities for space-based experiments and build capacity for scientific and technological innovation.
-There are plans to open the station for space tourists to visit.
-Learn more about the new space station while passing our quiz.
+Want to explore China’s space station in more detail?
+Try our Tiangong quiz.

 Tiangong is also visible to the unaided eye, though it’s fainter than the ISS due to its smaller size.
 Use the Sky Tonight and Satellite Tracker astronomical apps to learn when it will be flying over your location.